Wednesday, 1 February 2017

 Another view of the cemetery.
 (18.12.2016.)

-Air Marshal Malik Nur Khan was born in Tamman, a town in district Chakwal, on 22 February, 1923.
+Air Marshal Malik Nur Khan was born in Tamman, a town in District Chakwal, on 22 February 1923.
 His family had a long military tradition.
-His father Malik Mihr Khan was a Subedar Major and honorary captain in the British Indian Army and served with distinction.
-He served in Europe, Iraq and Iran during the WW1 and was awarded Indian Order of Merit, 2nd Class (probably highest military medal after the Victoria Cross).
-He was also awarded Indian Distinguished Service Medal.
+His father, Malik Mihr Khan, was a Subedar Major and Honorary Captain in the British Indian Army and served with distinction.
+He saw action in Europe, Iraq, and Iran during World War I and was awarded the Indian Order of Merit, 2nd Class—probably the highest military medal after the Victoria Cross.
+He was also awarded the Indian Distinguished Service Medal.

-Nur Khan joined air force in 1941 and retired in 1969.
-During his brilliant career he served on my important posts and played an important role in transforming PAF into a formidable force.
-He got his education from the prestigious Aitchison College and later graduated from Rashtriya Indian Military College, Dehra Dun, where he performed exceptionally well.
-He got his further training in Britain and later on served in RIAF in Burma.
+Nur Khan joined the Air Force in 1941 and retired in 1969.
+During his brilliant career, he served in many important posts and played a pivotal role in transforming the Pakistan Air Force into a formidable force.
+He received his early education from the prestigious Aitchison College, and later graduated from the Rashtriya Indian Military College, Dehra Dun, where he performed exceptionally well.
+He received further training in Britain and later served in the Royal Indian Air Force (RIAF) in Burma.

-After the creation of Pakistan he was made Commander of the Chaklala Airbase in 1948 and then progressed rapidly and was made commander in chief of PAF on 23 July, 1965.
-Despite being in command for a very short time and not properly informed by the army about the impending war, PAF performed brilliantly against a much bigger enemy ,under his command during the September, 1965, war.
-Though it would be unfair to not give a greater share of the credit for that to Air Marshal Asghar Khan also, who prior to him, commanded PAF for eight long years and made the PAF a force to reckon with.
+After the creation of Pakistan, he was appointed Commander of Chaklala Airbase in 1948.
+He rose quickly through the ranks and was made Commander-in-Chief of the Pakistan Air Force on 23 July 1965.
+Despite being in command for only a short time, and not being properly informed by the army about the impending war, the PAF performed brilliantly under his leadership during the September 1965 war, against a much larger adversary.
+However, it would be unfair not to credit Air Marshal Asghar Khan, his predecessor, who led the PAF for eight years and laid the foundation that made such performance possible.

 Riaz Ahmed (left) and Amir Hussain (right).
 (18.12.2016.)